 Luxembourg passport is ranked the 5th BEST ranking passport in the world.
 Luxembourg citizens enjoy visa-free or visa-on-arrival access to 186 countries and territories.

-Luxembourg is one of the TOP 10 richest country in the world, with one of the lowest GDP debt ratio.
+Luxembourg is one of the TOP 10 richest countries in the world, with one of the lowest GDP debt ratio.
 The GDP per capita is 62.4 billion USD (2017).

 Luxembourg – A Tax Haven

-Luxembourg being a strong tax haven, has a huge network and set of financial institutions.
+Luxembourg is a strong tax haven, has a huge network and set of financial institutions.
 This is evident from buildings in Luxembourg city.

 A 99% literacy rate – Yay Luxembourg

-Luxembourg adult literacy rate is around whopping 99 %.
+Luxembourg’s adult literacy rate is around a whopping 99 %.